harbidel/Tigrinya-ASR-Dataset-Merge/README.md

 # Tigrinya ASR Dataset Merger

-This notebook combines three Tigrinya speech datasets into a single unified ASR corpus and pushes it to your Hugging Face Hub account.
+Notebook that combines three Tigrinya speech-recognition datasets from the Hugging Face Hub into a single, deduplicated, re-split corpus, and pushes the result to the Hub.

 **The combined dataset is available on huggingface here:** [Tigrinya-ASR-Merged](https://huggingface.co/datasets/Harbidel/tigrinya-asr-merged)

 ## Dataset Sources